-If you’re able to build up your own online network or audience related to a specific topic, you can start working with different brands as an affiliate and earn a portion of each sale you send their way.
+If you’re able to build up your own online network or audience related to a specific topic, you can start working with different brands as an affiliate marketer.
+Earn a portion of each sale you send their way.

 YouTube also offers a popular platform for people to share information related to a number of different topics.
 And you can earn a share of ad revenue by posting and promoting your own videos.